cocoltre/cocoltre.github.io/communitylevel.md

 Next, to compare the clusters between the two features, we apply the Mann–Whitney U test, which assesses whether two independent groups come from the same distribution.
 Testing whether the clusters based on posts differ from those based on active users, we obtain a p-value of 0.7609.
 This indicates that we cannot reject the hypothesis that the two features provide the same information: statistically, they behave very similarly.
 {: .text-justify}

-Hmm… given how similarly the two features behave across clusters, maybe they are correlated after all.
+Hmm… given this, maybe the two features are correlated after all.
 Let’s check and find out!
 {: .text-justify}

 <div style="position: relative; width: 100%; max-width: 800px; padding-top: 50%; margin: auto;">